KelsieMcDonald-2003/JavaScript_Calculator/README.md

 ```

 ## Photos
+The photo below is a generalization of the layout of my calculator.
 ![A photo of what the calculator looks like.](src/photos/calculator1.png)

-The photo above is a generalization of the layout of my calculator.

 The photo below shows where the values go once a button is clicked (All but the ```=``` button).